Azure/azure-powershell/src/Peering/Peering/help/Set-AzPeeringDirectConnectionObject.md

 ```

 ## DESCRIPTION
-Used in conjunction with Set-AzPeering, this is an in memory operation and will only persist with `Set-AzPeering`.
+Used in conjunction with Update-AzPeering, this is an in memory operation and will only persist with `Update-AzPeering`.

 ## EXAMPLES